cimo/Uebusaito/README.md

         sudo nano /src/Config.php

-7) Change variables for adapt the framework to the your system.
+7) Change variables for adapt the framework on your system.

 8) Save, close the file and write on terminal: